matt-64/matt-64/README.md

 At this moment:

-- 🔭 I’m currently working on computer vision
+- 🔭 I’m currently working on computer vision and NLP projects

-Hi there,
+Hi everyone,

-I am a developer with a passion for data, technology, and music.
-Over the past two years, I have undergone a career change and completed training in web development (PHP) and artificial intelligence at SIMPLON school in Bayonne.
-On my GitHub page, you will find examples of my work in these fields, as well as my interests in acoustics and electronic music.
-I look forward to collaborating with others and sharing my knowledge with the GitHub community.
+I'm a data scientist with a passion for data, technology and music.
+Following a career change over the past two years, I have acquired expertise in web development with a specialization in PHP.
+Recently, I also completed an in-depth training course in artificial intelligence at the SIMPLON school in Bayonne.